-The Impact Awards are named after Aliceann Wohlbruck, NADO’s first executive director.
+The Impact Awards are named in honor of Aliceann Wohlbruck, NADO’s first executive director.
 For 24 years, she was a tireless champion for regional approaches to economic development in rural communities.

-Awards winners leverage their awards to provide regions with additional resources and to help explain the important work they do.
+Awards winners leverage their awards to provide regions with additional resources and to help explain the important work they do in service to local communities.
 NADO staff uses the award-winning projects to share these collective works on Capitol Hill and with federal agencies.
 They’re also used in peer-to-peer training and information sharing among membership.

 Benefits for Impact Award Winners